SAZZAD1Q2/Awesome-Book/README.md

 ### Setup

-Clone this repository to your desired folder:
-Opent it to your code editor
+Clone this repository to your desired folder: https://github.com/SAZZAD1Q2/Awesome-Book.git Opent it to your code editor open it then to your browser.
-open it then.

 ### Install

 Install this project with:
 Github or git
+npm install

 <p align="right">(<a href="#readme-top">back to top</a>)</p>